This course is for learners between the ages of 18 months and 3 years. All children must be accompanied by an adult.

 Times and Duration

-The course is taught every Friday morning during term time, for a duration of 10 to 13 weeks, depending on the length of the school term.
-The schedule can be found on our current Term Timetable which also features information on pricing.
+The course is taught every Thursday and Friday morning during term time, for a duration of 10 to 13 weeks, depending on the length of the school term.
+The schedule can be found on our current term timetable, which also features information on pricing (please see the Term Time & Holidays link above).
 Each class is 45 minutes long.

 You can join the course at any point in the term, depending on availability.
 If you would like to join after the course has commenced, please get in touch, as the price will be reduced to reflect the number of classes left until the end of the term.
 The prices listed for our courses on this site are for the entrire length of each term.